SonuBardai/Azure-RealEst-WebApp/README.md

     - API_KEY
     - ENDPOINT

-- The Project is now set up, and can be hosted onto an Azure Web App.
+- The Project is now set up and can be hosted onto an Azure Web App.

 ## Technology Stack Used:
 - HTML, CSS, JS
 - Python Django, Azure Computer Vision
-    - Azure PostGres Database Server, Azure Blob Storage Account
+- Azure Postgres Database Server, Azure Blob Storage Account
 - Azure Web App for Hosting

+## How it works:
+- Everytime a seller lists a property, the images associated with the property are sent to the Azure Computer Vision resource in a REST API call.
+- The API returns a set of tags that describe the images, which are then stored along with the property listing.
+- These tags assist the buyers in filtering out properties and finding property listings with specific features.